guanghetv/guanghetv.github.io/_posts/2015-04-15-understanding-the-real-advantage-of-using-eslint.markdown

 author: "ronfe"
 ---

-With out project size (and complexity, perhaps) increased along the way, it goes really in urgent to refactor our code with a set of unique and credible code norm.
+With our project size (and complexity, perhaps) increased along the way, it goes really in urgent to refactor our code with a set of unique and credible code norm.

 ESLint provides a set of scalable and easy-to-use solutions to it.
 [This article](http://rangle.io/blog/understanding-the-real-advantages-of-using-eslint/ )